-To keep you on track with your appointments and payments get a diary, wedding planner, or notebook to keep you organised.
-Being organised with your wedding planner helps you to feel confident.
-Planners are often filled with helpful information too.
+To keep you on track with your appointments and payments, get a diary, wedding planner, or notebook to keep you organized.
+Being organized with your wedding planner helps you to feel confident.
+Planners are often filled with helpful information, too.

 Once you’ve worked through the steps above, you’re ready to look for your venue.

 The pre-work was necessary because your wedding vision, rough guest count and budget dictate your venue.

 Now it’s time to research venues, get brochures and speak directly to venues you’re interested in to narrow down your list to your top 3 venues.